Effort = Effort

 If your initiative needs backend work, frontend work, infrastructure changes, a third-party integration, or even just writing an email to a different department: that's the effort.
 All of it.
 You don't get to pretend the backend team's work doesn't count because "that's their problem."
 If backend and frontend don't work together, you don't have a product.
 Period.

-The Initiative Owners changed that.
-They broke through the silos.
-Not with political power, but with visibility.
-Not with blaming the others, but with inviting them for open conversation.
-When you map out the actual effort across all teams and systems, suddenly the prioritization conversations change.
-Instead of "what does my management want, and by when?" it becomes "what do WE actually need to do, no matter the department or team?"
+What changed was the visibility.
+When you map out the actual effort across all teams and systems, the prioritization conversations shift on their own.
+Instead of "what was promised, and by when?" it becomes "what do we actually need to do, no matter the department or team?"

 6 days average per ticket, all roughly the same size.
 And when one took 5 weeks?
 More than half of that time was spent blocked or waiting for feedback.
 Not a work problem.
 A system problem.
 For the first time, this team could answer 'when will it be done?' with data, not a gut feeling.